 Scarcity principle is one of the best conversion hacks in online marketing.
-Using scarcity helped ConversionXL increase sales by 332%!
+Using the scarcity principles outlined in this post, helped ConversionXL increase sales by 332%!

 Scarcity works so well because its been with us since the dawn of mankind … and we’ve evolved with it.